 In other words, the change is only for the current, running OS.
 If you do a soft reboot, such as with the reboot command or shutdown -r, the resources allocated won't be changed from what they were before the reboot.
 But if you do a hard shutdown (that's a shutdown without the -r to reboot), you need to activate the partition profile to get the logical partition started again.
 That will use the resource configuration you have in the partition profile, which might be different from the one you changed dynamically using DLPAR.

 That means is that if you make a change using DLPAR, and you want to make it permanent, you’ll need to make the corresponding resource changes in the partition profile.
 Fortunately, if you’re using a Hardware Management Console (HMC) to connect to your Power System, you should be able to save the current configuration (including any resource changes made via DLPAR) and use that the next time you need to activate your partition after a cold shutdown.
 My article “Mastering Soft and Hard Shutdowns” has more information on this topic.
+(And you can find a lot of handy tips and tricks in my eBook, "AIX Logical Volume Manager First Aid Kit.")

 There’s no reason for a reboot to be more dramatic than necessary.
 If you’re aware of changes that will (or won't) take effect after the reboot, you'll be ready to beat the reboot gotchas.